How to Tackle the Freelancer’s Variable Income Problem

 Setting aside money into a reserve fund is important for freelancers with a variable income.

 Our recommendation is to set aside at least 10% of what you earn, be it monthly or per project.
-Make it a habit of yours and stick to it, even if you feel the urge on spending it on something “important.”
+Make it a habit of yours and stick to it, even if you feel the urge to spend it on something “important.”
 It’s that fund that will keep you going on leaner months, so view it as an investment in your future!

 If you’re the kind of freelancer who takes up one-time gigs, you probably get paid after you deliver the project.
 This may create all sorts of problems to your cash flow and income variation.
 The main one is that you may be working months on something without getting a penny for your effort.
 We suggest you break your projects into stages.